 Context of the evaluation

-In order to improve access to safe drinking water, Relief International (RI) has developed a rainwater storage device (RSD), which consists of a rubber bag approximately 1.5m across and 1.5m tall when full.
+In order to improve access to safe drinking water, Relief International (RI) has developed a rainwater storage device (RSD), which consists of a rubber bag approximately 1.5 meter across and 1.5 meter tall when full.
 The bag is held up by a simple earthen foundation and is fed by a series of gutters.
 It can hold up to 1000 liters of water, which is estimated to meet the basic needs of a family of five for ten days.

-Researchers are evaluating this new technology in Kamwenge district in Uganda.
-Residents of Kamwenge are particularly likely to benefit from a rainwater storage device, as the district receives substantial rainfall during the two rainy seasons - the first and smaller of the two lasts from the end of February to the end of April, while the second and longer season lasts from mid-September to the beginning of December.
+Researchers evaluated this new technology in the Kamwenge district in Uganda.
+Residents of Kamwenge are particularly likely to benefit from a rainwater storage device, as the district receives substantial rainfall during the two rainy seasons—the first and smaller of the two lasts from the end of February to the end of April, while the second and longer season lasts from mid-September to the beginning of December.

 Details of the intervention

-This study will assess the demand for rainwater storage devices and determine potential marketing strategies.
-Specifically, researchers will randomly vary the incentives and marketing conditions associated with the sale of rainwater storage devices to different households.
-Researchers will experimentally vary the price for the device by offering discount vouchers to random subsets of households.
+This study assessed the demand for rainwater storage devices and determined potential marketing strategies.
+Specifically, researchers randomly varied the incentives and marketing conditions associated with the sale of rainwater storage devices to different households.
+Researchers experimentally varied the price for the device by offering discount vouchers to random subsets of households.

-Researchers will also randomly apply two different marketing schemes across villages.
-In the first scheme, a product ambassador will be chosen from each village and given training and materials to promote the device within the village.
-In the second marketing scheme, the first household within each village that purchases the device at full price will receive free installation.
-Both marketing schemes are intended to increase locally available information about the device and promote take-up by others in the village.
+Researchers also randomly applied two different marketing schemes across villages.
+In the first scheme, a product ambassador was chosen from each village and given training and materials to promote the device within the village.
+In the second marketing scheme, the first household within each village that purchased the device at full price received free installation.
+Both marketing schemes were intended to increase locally available information about the device and promote take-up by others in the village.

-The intervention will be implemented in two distinct waves spread 6 months apart, in order to study the importance of information transmission in generating demand for the new technology.
-For instance, it may be the case that second-wave households would have had some indirect experience with the new technology through their friends who adopted in the first wave, affecting their likelihood of adoption.
-The two-wave strategy also creates the opportunity to examine whether the overall level of demand changes once society becomes more familiar with the product and its price is anchored.
+The intervention was implemented in two distinct waves spread six months apart, in order to study the importance of information transmission in generating demand for the new technology.
+For instance, it could have been the case that second-wave households would have had some indirect experience with the new technology through their friends who adopted in the first wave, affecting their likelihood of adoption.
+The two-wave strategy also created the opportunity to examine whether the overall level of demand changes once society becomes more familiar with the product and its price is anchored.

-A follow-up survey will measure women' s participation in the workforce, child school attendance, and changes in household economic activity among adopters and non-adopters.
+A follow-up survey measures women' s participation in the workforce, child school attendance, and changes in household economic activity among adopters and non-adopters.